vda-lab/vda-lab.github.io/_posts/2019-10-31-lambda-architecture.md

 It might be clear to you that cleverly keeping things in RAM is a good way to speed up your application or analysis :-) Which brings us to the next point:

 ### Keep your cache current using consistent hashing
 So keeping things in RAM makes it possible to very quickly access them.
-You can do this for example by storing the data in a variable in your python/R/SAS/ruby/perl/... code.
+This is what you do when you load data into a variable in your python/R/SAS/ruby/perl/... code.

 Caching is used constantly by the computer you're using at this moment as well.

-An important aspect is caching is calculating a key that can be used to retrieve the data (remember key/value stores?).
+An important aspect of caching is calculating a key that can be used to retrieve the data (remember key/value stores?).
 This can for example be done by calculating a checksum, which looks at each byte of a document and returns a long sequence of letters and numbers.
 Different algorithms exists for this, such as `MD5` or `SHA-1`.
 Changing a single bit in a file (this file can be binary or not) will completely change the checksum.

 Let's for example look at the checksum for the file that I'm writing right now.
 Here are the commands and output to get the MD5 and SHA-1 checksums for this file: